vango-go/vango/docs/PHASE_02_VDOM.md

     g.counter = 0
 }

-// AssignHIDs walks the tree and assigns HIDs to interactive nodes func AssignHIDs(node *VNode, gen *HIDGenerator) {
+// AssignHIDs walks the tree and assigns HIDs to elements that need them func AssignHIDs(node *VNode, gen *HIDGenerator) {
     if node == nil {
         return
     }

-    // Only elements can be interactive
-    if node.Kind == KindElement && node.IsInteractive() {
+    // Elements get HIDs if interactive OR have text children if node.Kind == KindElement && (node.IsInteractive() || hasTextChild(node)) {
         node.HID = gen.Next()
     }